Tim55667757/TKSBrokerAPI/README_EN.md

                         some information from broker server.
 Also, you can define `--output` key to save list of instruments to file, default: `instruments.md`.
+  --list-xlsx, -x       Action: get all available instruments from server for
+                        current account and save raw data into xlsx-file to further used by data scientists or stock analytics,
+                        default: `dump.xlsx`.
   --search SEARCH, -s SEARCH
                         Action: search for an instruments by part of the name, ticker or FIGI.
 Also, you can define `--output` key to